 He was also a contributing writer on TV Book: The Ultimate Television Book for Workman Publishing and reported for several film trade magazines such as Millimeter magazine.

-Raised in France and England, Elio Zarmati received a bilingual education in English and French.
+Born in Egypt and raised in France and England, Elio Zarmati received a bilingual education in English and French.
 He is a graduate of the French Lycée in London, England, and of the University of Paris-Sorbonne, majoring in History, and French and English Literature.
 He studied journalism at the Paris-based Centre de Formation des Journalistes.